opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 ## Where can I get one?

-There are currently 3 options to get your hands on this Time Card.
+Here are 3 options to get your hands on this Time Card.

 You have all necessary source code, BOM, Gerber files and binaries to build it yourself.
 Follow these videos to Fabricate Time Cards with PCBWay, and purchase the accessories to assemble them.